Arthur Morris/BIRDS AS ART

 Canon R5/R6 AF e-Guide Info

-Yesterday, thirteen folks sent PayPals for their copy of the Canon R5/R6 AF e-Guide.
-And twelve who used my affiliate links to purchase their R5 e-mailed for their free copy of the guide.
+So far, 64 folks have sent PayPals for their copy of the Canon R5/R6 AF e-Guide.
+And 27 who used my affiliate links to purchase their R5 bodies have e-mailed for and received their free copy of the guide.
 If you e-mailed or sent a PayPal and did not receive your guide, please LMK immediately via e-mail.

 BAA Canon R5/R6 Autofocus e-Guide